citation-file-format/citation-file-format.github.io/1.0.3/specifications.md

     tel: +850 (0)123-45-666
 {% endhighlight %}

-### Software with a further reference

-Where authors wish to encourage citation of an outline paper with citation of their software, we recommend the use of [reference keys](#references-optional) to highlight the existence of further references.

-{% highlight yaml %}
-cff-version: 1.0.3
-message: If you use My Research Tool, please cite both the software and the outline paper.
-authors:
-  - family-names: Doe
-    given-names: Jane
-  - family-names: Bielefeld
-    name-particle: von
-    given-names: Arthur
-  - family-names: McAuthor
-    given-names: Juniper
-    name-suffix: Jr.
-title: My Research Tool
-version: 1.0.4
-doi: 10.5281/zenodo.1234
-date-released: 2017-12-18
-references:
-  - type: article
-    scope: Cite this paper if you want to reference the general concepts of MRT.
-    authors:
-      - family-names: Doe
-        given-names: Jane
-      - family-names: Bielefeld
-        name-particle: von
-        given-names: Arthur
-    title: "My Research Tool: A 100% accuracy syntax parser for all languages"
-    year: 2099
-    journal: Journal of Hard Science Fiction
-    volume: 42
-    issue: "13"
-    doi: 10.9999/hardscifi-lang.42132
-{% endhighlight %}

 ### Source code without a DOI

 We recognize that there are certain situations where it may not be possible to